Reading list · Microeconomics

 Universities and monopolistic competition

-Each institution faces a downward-sloping demand curve for its particular mix of programs, reputation, and campus culture.
-What that means for pricing, differentiation, and survival when demand shifts.
+Each higher-ed institution faces a downward-sloping demand curve for its particular mix of programs, location, reputation, and campus.
+What that means for pricing, differentiation, and institutions closing when demand shifts.

 6